Autodesk/Aurora/README.md

 ### GPU

-Aurora requires a GPU with hardware ray tracing support, either through **DirectX Raytracing** (DXR) on Windows, or **Vulkan Ray Tracing** on Windows or Linux.
+Aurora requires a GPU with hardware ray tracing support, either through **DirectX Raytracing** (DXR) on Windows, or **Hgi Ray Tracing** on Windows/MacOS/Linux.
 These include, but are not limited to:

 - **NVIDIA GPUs with native ray tracing support** include any GPU with "RTX" in the brand name, including mobile GPUs.
 This includes:
   - The GeForce RTX series, such as the GeForce RTX 2060.